-There are over two dozens of new apps in Windows 10.
+There are over two dozens new apps in Windows 10.
 Mail & Calendar, Store, Alarms & Clock, Calculator, Groove Music, Weather, Maps, and Photos are some of the popular apps offered with Windows 10.

-Before this, if an app was not opening or functioning properly, we had very few options.
+Before this, if an app was not opening or functioning correctly, we had very few options.
 While it’s possible to reinstall Store and other preinstalled apps in Windows 10, the process is not very straight-forward.

 Built-in apps that you can reset in Windows 10

 Yes, you can reset most of the apps that ship with Windows 10.
 Following are the apps that you can reset:

 Alarms & Clock